Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 I am a tenure-track assistant professor in the [Department of Statistics](https://statistics.ucr.edu/) at the [University of California, Riverside](https://www.ucr.edu/).
 Previously, I was a postdoctoral fellow at the [University of Texas MD Anderson Cancer Center](https://www.mdanderson.org/), working with Dr. [Wenyi Wang](https://odin.mdacc.tmc.edu/~wwang7/) from 2022 to 2024.
 I received my Ph.D. in Statistics from [North Carolina State University](https://statistics.sciences.ncsu.edu/) in 2022, advised by Dr. [Eric C. Chi](http://www.ericchi.com/) (now at Rice University).

 My research interests broadly lie in statistical machine learning, computational statistics & optimization, and their applications in bioinformatics & cancer biology.
+Some key words of my research: robust estimation, structure recovery, majorization-minimization principle, high-dimensional data analysis, genetic variant annotation, transcriptome deconvolution, subclonal reconstruction.

 [//]: # I am broadly interested in numerical optimization, machine learning, high-dimensional statistics, and their applications in cancer omics data analysis, including genomic diversity and transcriptomic heterogeneity.